techidaily/site-facebook/source/_posts/navigating-facebooks-suggested-feeds.md

 * Content with higher engagement by other members of the page or group you also frequently converse with.
 * The type of content people in the same location as you are currently engaged with.

- Facebook content creators can benefit significantly from these suggestions, which[increase the reach and engagement of Facebook posts](https://www.makeuseof.com/how-to-increase-facebook-engagement-posts/) .
+ Facebook content creators can benefit significantly from these suggestions, which [increase the reach and engagement of Facebook posts](https://www.makeuseof.com/how-to-increase-facebook-engagement-posts/) .
 However, these can sometimes be annoying for users—especially if the content they see is irrelevant.
 Sadly, Facebook doesn't allow users to disable these suggestions.
 The question is, why?

 ## Why Can't You Turn Off "Suggested for You" Content on Facebook?